usnistgov/800-63-3/sp800-63-3/sec5_xAL.md

 | 3 | 2 | 2 | 2
 | 4 | 3 | 3 | 3

-In the above table, note:
-* LOA2 requirements are now equivalent to LOA3.
+> Note: LOA2 requirements are now equivalent to LOA3.
-* Higher xALs than specified can always be used.

->**MG: If we're worried about over proofing where it isn't necessary, do we want to say that these are "minimum" and that "higher xALs" can always be used?
-Doesn't that run the risk of saying "you may be pseudonymous but you may not."**

 The ability to combine varying xALs offers significant flexibility to agencies, but not all combinations are possible due to the nature of the data collected from an individual and the authenticators to protect that data.
 [Table 5-2](#63sec5-Table2) details valid combinations of IAL and AAL to ensure personal information remains protected by multi-factor authentication.